Keano-Debari/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+It allows us to add nested routes to our application so we can change a single parameter in the URL without having to change the entire code.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is a way for us to set up specific rules when someone interacts with a form so that whoever is receiving the information is getting the information they are expecting.

 1. In 1-2 sentences, define end to end testing.

+End to end testing tests what a user will experience when they go to a site and interact with it from end to end.
+It will simulate a users actions to identify and functions on the site that don't work as intended.

 ## Instructions